 We couldn’t neither forget about those, sadly numerous this year, who’ve left us along the way.
 They left an indelible imprint in our memories.
 And we’ll do our best while humbly keepin’ their legacy alive.

 As many reasons for us here on Indamixworldwide to keep on searchin’ to find the best around to feed your hearts and souls.
-With this list of 10 essential gems comin’ up as a ‘listener’s digest’…
+With this list of 10 essential gems comin’ up to you as a so to say ‘listener’s digest’…

 Los Charly’s Orchestra have come up with the big picture to celebrate their 10th Birthday.
 Delivering what stands as a double header featuring ‘It’s So’ and ‘History’ which both deserve the attention…

 Depending on your mood, you would go for ‘It’s So’.
 An uplifting re-make of Omar‘s 2006 gem of the likes, from his ‘Sing (If You Want It)’ album.
-A revamp that carries all the ingredients that made LCO‘s trademark.
+All in all, a revamp that carries all the ingredients that made LCO‘s trademark.
 In other words, a post Disco Latin flavor.
 Meanwhile, the rumblin’ Boogie Funk string-driven ‘History’, which has our preference, sounds like a typical Omar‘s jam [More…]

-I never managed to know if this masterpiece has officially been released as a single.
+To be honest, I never managed to know if this masterpiece has officially been released as a single.
 But one thing for sure is the fact that it pretty much stands apart from the usual flow one might expect from a pretty much standardized R&B scene.
 As a matter of fact, listen to its concept pretty much brought me back to the souvenir of Teddy Riley and Soul II Soul when they redefined the genre.
-One of the definitive hightlights from McKnight’s ‘Genesis’ album which saw the light last August, ‘Hungry 4 U’ just stands apart with its Electro influenced rhythm pattern.
+One of the definitive hightlights from McKnight‘s ‘Genesis’ album which saw the light last August, ‘Hungry 4 U’ just stands apart with its Electro influenced rhythm pattern.
 With thanks to producer Tim Kelley.
-Hungry 4 this.
+In other words, hungry 4 this.
 Missed it?
 Give it a listen and let us know what you think..

 From its very first note, you can feel the Funk infectiously comin’ out of it.
 And to those of you thinkin’ of Detroit as the capital of Techno, ‘So Glad’ stands as a brilliant reminder as to how the Motorcity has always had much more on offer [More…]